julioespin/julioespin.github.io/Healthcare_Analysis.md

 ## Let's Get Started!

-As someone who has experience working in the healthcare field, I thought that it would be interesting to analyze some healthcare data.
+As someone who has experience in the healthcare field, I thought that it would be interesting to analyze some healthcare data.
 In this project, I used SQL to analyze healthcare data and focused on getting insights into the following questions:

-  - Do the majority of patients stay for less than 7 days at the hospital?
+  - Do the majority of patients stay in the hospital for less than 7 days?
-  - Which medical specialties are doing the most number of procedures on average?
+  - Which medical specialties are doing the most average number of procedures?
   - Is the hospital treating patients of different races differently?
 Specifically with the number of lab procedures done?
-  - Is there any correlation between the number of days stayed in the hospital to the number of lab procedures orders?
+  - Is there any correlation between the number of days stayed in the hospital and the number of lab procedures?
-  - List of all patient numbers who are African-America or have a "Up" to metformin.
+  - Provide a list of all patient numbers who are African-America or have a "Up" to metformin.
   - Provide a list of all patients who had an emergency but stayed less than the average time in the hospital.
-  - Providing a summary of the top 50 medication patients.
+  - Provide a summary of the top 50 medication patients.

 ---